mr-nfamous/ungop/readme.md

 ### •set· «Replace»

-Construct a vector with the value of a single lane replaced
+Copy a vector and replace a part of the copy.

     •set1:  replace single element
     •setl:  replace lower half